FUTURE INSTITUTE OF TECHNOLOGY

 Prerequisite: Bafi 201.
 Study of the investment field including investment opportunities, purchasing land and equipment.

 Prerequisite: Bafi 210.
 The concentration will be on banks.
-Policies and problems associated with top managemment with emphasis on liquidity, business loans, deposits, investments, financial statements, organization structure, personnel, and public relations.
+Policies and problems associated with top management with emphasis on liquidity, business loans, deposits, investments, financial statements, organization structure, personnel, and public relations.

 Prerequisite: Bafi 210.
 Capital asset growing including liquidity, measuring wealth, decision making and risk analysis.